Introduction: How to Make a Dragon Cake

 * 2 round cakes - I made my own butter cakes.
 You could also use packet mix or even buy two pre-made round cakes from the supermarket.

-* Buttercream icing
+* Buttercream icing and food colouring

 * White chocolate and optionally chocolate colouring powder